Sudoku91Sudoku91

 To find hidden singles, check each digit within each group.
 If the digit 3 can only go in one cell within row 5, then 3 must go there, regardless of what other candidates that cell has.
 Hidden singles are easily overlooked but incredibly powerful.

-💡 Scanning and hidden singles together can solve most easy and many medium puzzles without any other technique.
+💡 Scanning and hidden singles together can solve most easy and many medium-difficulty puzzles.
+According to competitive solvers, these two techniques alone handle roughly 70-80% of cells in easy puzzles.

 Intermediate Strategies